cory-weller/example_iMapSplice/README.md

 # running iMapSplice

-After cloning this repository to your own directory... (on Rivanna, /scratch/$USER/ is a good location)
+After cloning this repository to your own directory... (on Rivanna, `/scratch/$USER/` is a good location)

 ## Retrieve the pre-compiled Singularity image of iMapSplice
-I've pre-built an executable image using Singularity that can be used to run iMapSplice.
+I've pre-built an executable image using Singularity to run iMapSplice.
 You can retrieve it from singularity hub

 ```bash
 module load singularity